nameko/nameko-examples/README.md

 ## Overview

 ### Repository structure
-When developing Nameko services you have a freedom to organize your repo structure anyway you want.
+When developing Nameko services you have the freedom to organize your repo structure any way you want.

 For this example we placed 3 Nameko services: `Products`, `Orders` and `Gateway` in one repository.